python-mode/python-mode/TEST_FAILURES.md

 # Known Test Failures - Investigation Required

-## Status: Partially Fixed
+## Status: ✅ All Tests Passing

-The Vader test infrastructure has been improved with Vader.vim installation in Dockerfile and enhanced test runner script.
-However, some tests are still failing due to python-mode functionality issues.
+All Vader test suites are now passing!
+The issues have been resolved by fixing Python path initialization and making imports lazy.

 ## Test Results Summary

-### ✅ Passing Test Suites (6/8)
+### ✅ Passing Test Suites (8/8)
+- `autopep8.vader` - All 8 tests passing ✅
+- `commands.vader` - All 7 tests passing ✅
 - `folding.vader` - All tests passing
 - `lint.vader` - All tests passing
 - `motion.vader` - All tests passing